Magnesium Interactions

 • Bisphosphonates: magnesium can reduce absorption.
 NIH ODS notes that taking magnesium-containing products at least 2 hours before or after oral bisphosphonates can help minimize the interaction.

-• Tetracycline and quinolone antibiotics: magnesium can bind to these and reduce absorption.
+• Tetracycline and quinolone antibiotics: magnesium can bind to these and reduce absorption, so same-time use is the wrong default.

 • Diuretics: depending on the type, they can increase or decrease magnesium loss in urine.